microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 -   Title = "{progressTitle}"
 -   ValueStringOverride = "{progressValueString}

-Every AppNotificationProgressBar component will have the bound status and value.
-Title and ValueStringOverride are not required so those constants will not be added unless you call the AppNotificationProgressBar component APIs
+By default, status and value use data binding, but you can explicitly bind values of the progress
+bar:

+-   BindStatus()
--   UseTitleForLabel(String title)
+-   BindValue()
--   BindTitleForLabel()
+-   BindTitle()
 -   BindValueStringOverride()

+You can also set static values of the progress bar by passing in specific values:

+-   SetStatus(String status)
+-   SetValue(Double value)
+-   SetTitle(String title)
+-   SetValueStringOverride(String valueStringOverride)

 Below is an example use: